 1. Give It Time

-Look, we get it: if you’ve always dreamt of a solitaire and you’ve ended up with a cluster halo, a few days probably won’t magically make it your first choice.
+Look, we get it, if you’ve always dreamt of a solitaire and you’ve ended up with a cluster halo engagement ring, a few days probably won’t magically make it your first choice.
 But hear us out anyway.
-The ring on your finger right now is a ring that was chosen with love, by the love of your life, in terms of sentiment it’s pretty hard to beat.
+The ring on your finger right now is a ring that was chosen with love, by the love of your life, in terms of sentiment, that's pretty hard to beat.

 Rather than dismiss the ring based on first impressions, ask your partner to tell you the story of how they came to choose the ring.
 Perhaps part of the design reminded them of you or your relationship, or it resembles a ring once worn by a beloved relative.
 Once you understand the reasoning behind your other half’s choice, you may see the ring in a whole new light.

 Speaking of light, it’s also worth keeping the ring on your finger for a few days and checking it out in different lights and settings.
 It may be that the proposal spot didn’t show it off to its best potential.
 Perhaps it catches the light beautifully outdoors, is filled with fire or looks incredible with your favourite outfit.
 Give it a chance to wow you.

 Ringfies (that’s engagement ring selfies, by the way) are a popular way of letting the world know you’re engaged on social media.
 But if you’re not in love with your ring and you’re not sure you’ll end up keeping it in its current form, it’s probably best to hold off sharing it with the world.

 By all means, let everyone know that you’re engaged and get that engagement caption ready, but use an alternative image for your engagement announcement such as a picture of the two of you on the day.